krakissi/snow/README.md

 KrakSnow
 --------

 A cute snow effect for your page.
-Read the comments in the javascript source for more information about using this.
+Extremely configurable (keep reading).

 Mike Perron (2014-2019)